 |Status||Available for Sale (cash or equity) or Joint Venture.|

-The Company controls 109 claims over an area of 8 square kilometres on the border of Mineral and Nye counties in Nevada, 200km southeast of the city of Reno.
-The claims cover an occurrence of the industrial mineral diatomite.
+The County Line Project is located to the north west of Tonopah on the border of Mineral and Nye counties in Nevada, 200km southeast of the city of Reno.
+The claims cover a deposit of the industrial mineral diatomite.

 Access to the property is available by a well-formed track for 5.5 miles southwest from the Highway 89 (Gabbs-Tonopah Pole Line Road) where there is a power line at a point 27 miles south-southeast of the town of Gabbs which is connected to the Nevada gas pipeline grid.